neuroidss/FreeEEG32-beta/SetupGuides/FreeEEG32_Flashing_via_AC6_w_STM32F103_BluePill.md

 In AC6/SystemWorkbench/plugins, search for cmsis-dap.cfg and copy the one found in com.st.stm32ide.debug/resources/openocd/st_scripts/interface to the same subfolder in fr.ac6.mcu.debug to make the CMSIS-DAP be recognized properly.

-You may also need to add this rule:
+If your DAP is not connecting you may also need to add this rule:
 ```
 # mbed CMSIS-DAP
 ATTRS{idVendor}=="0d28", ATTRS{idProduct}=="0204", MODE="664", GROUP="plugdev"